NCBI-Hackathons/Tumor_sim/README.md

 simulate_endToEnd.py calls upon mutation_orchestra.py to generate the random mutations for the normal unique genome case. mutation_orchestra.py uses the lower level mutation_creator.py for the simpler mutations and logs the distinction of indels, translocations, duplications and inversions.

-In the future, user-adjusted parameters will also be accounted for, including [COSMIC signatures](http://cancer.sanger.ac.uk/cosmic/signatures).

 ## Test

 To run unit tests, run `nosetests` from the top-lelel directory of the project.
 If you encounter errors, such as test_main failing because it cannot find the data in the data folder, it's most likely because you are not running tests from the top-level directory.